 How you prepare

 Your dentist may perform the procedure in the office.
 However, if your tooth is deeply impacted or if the extraction requires an in-depth surgical approach, your dentist may suggest you see an oral surgeon.
 In addition to making the area numb with local anesthetic, your surgeon may suggest sedation to allow you to be more comfortable during the procedure.
+At Dr. Hung & Associates Dental Center, we are fully equipped with different types of anesthesia care to ensure you feel no pain during the procedure.

 Questions to ask